nimish-nimishmittal/Hetero-Parallel-DB/README.md

 ### Contributions

 Contributions are always welcome!
-However, a small request to keep things real – if you're working on **HTML files** or frontend shit, feel free to use tools like ChatGPT to help you along the way and build things fast as fuck boi !!
+However, a small request to keep things real – if you're working on **HTML files** or frontend part, feel free to use tools like ChatGPT to help you along the way and build things at a fast pace and precisely as per requirements.

-But, when it comes to **routes, configurations, or backend logic**, please refrain yourself from using ChatGPT or Copilot shit.
-Fuck you if your pookie mind directs you to do so !!
+But, when it comes to **routes, configurations, or backend logic**, please refrain yourself from using ChatGPT or Copilot.
+As mind power will be appreciated more than AI power.

 ---

 Enjoy working with **Hetero Parallel DB** and experience the future of database parallelism in action!

+more stuff to add later till then stay tuned
+...